gleidsonmt/GNDecorator/README.md

 # ?
 Installing Decorator

 Now you have many ways to get that!
-!???Note ** The release has the first changes I made and releases in nexus are more stable ?***
+!??Note ** The release has the first changes I made and releases in nexus are more stable ?***

 ?In code blocks find the copy button... is cooler, it automatically knows if your target is a pom.xml or gradle.build